 We recommend boilers that are A+ rated or above.
 All new boilers are condensing boilers.
 They use heat from exhaust gases which would otherwise be wasted.
 Fitting a new energy-efficient boiler can save you up to £305 a year*.
 And you might be able to get a discount on installing a new boiler.

 You also need to make sure your boiler and heating system keep working efficiently.
 A yearly boiler service and heating system inspection can help find any problems.
-These are part of our heating and boiler cover plans, which start from just £12.40 per month.
+These are part of our heating and boiler cover plans, starting from just £13.45 per month for Boiler Cover 50 which comes with an annual boiler service.

 Good insulation means heat stays in your house where it should be.
 And it's the best thing you can do to save energy in your home.
 If you get certain benefits you may qualify for help installing insulation in your home.